What Are Keywords

 A keyword can be thought of as a word or short phrase which sums up the content of you website or web page.

 Because most people will use the same words when searching for the same thing, the words they use the most often are the most 'valuable' keywords.

-eg:- Most people looking for football boots will use 'football boots' somewhere in their search term.
-So most businesses selling football boots would like their web pages to be listed on page 1 of SERPS for the keyword 'football boots'.
+eg:- People looking for football boots will use 'football boots' or 'Soccer boots' somewhere in their search term.
+So businesses selling football boots would like their web pages to be listed on page 1 of SERPs for these keywords.

 Organic (Natural) Keywords